-Families can access help with the costs of childcare in a variety of ways, through the tax credits system, vouchers provided by employers and the recently introduced tax free childcare accounts.
-Further details on all the options are available on the childcare choices website.
+Families can access help with the costs of childcare in a variety of ways, through the tax credits system, vouchers provided by employers and tax free childcare accounts.

 Families cannot receive Tax Free Childcare at the same time as Childcare Vouchers, Universal Credit or Working Tax Credit.
 You can use the government's Childcare Calculator to find out which option would be better for you, this will depend on your family circumstances.